mitsuba-renderer/drjit/docs/freeze.rst

        dr.eval(y) # ..intermediate evaluations..
        return huge_function(y, x)

-A call to a function still involves small overheads related to examining the inputs, mapping them to function outputs, and performing checks to ensure correctness.
+Calls to :py:func:`@dr.freeze <freeze>`-decorated functions still involves small overheads related to examining their inputs, mapping them to function outputs, and performing checks to ensure correctness.
 However, these costs are proportional to the number of function inputs/outputs rather than the complexity of the computation.

 For debugging purposes, the freezing feature can easily be disabled by setting the :py:attr:`drjit.JitFlag.KernelFreezing` to ``False``.